 Protecting yourself after a data breach Posted in General, Auto, Home Data breaches are becoming more and more common.
 With over a billion records exposed since 2005, it’s likely that — if it hasn’t happened already — you’ll eventually rip open a letter to find that your data has been compromised and your personal information is at risk.
 So what do you do next?
 Just because you received this letter does not mean that you’re the victim of identity theft, it just means that your data was exposed.
 However, there are five main steps you can take to better ensure that you come out of the situation with your identity and finances intact.
 1. Breathe and read.
 The first step is to not panic.
 That may sound counterintuitive, but the best thing you can do is take a deep breath and thoroughly read the letter.
 The letter will explain what information is at risk, how the breach occurred and how you can get more information.
 When you’ve finished reading it over, keep it in a safe place in case you ever need to prove that your data was exposed.
 2. Contact financial institutions.
 Let your bank, mortgage lender and other financial organizations know that your data has been compromised.
 This way, they can keep an eye out for suspicious activity.
 3. Monitor billing and financial statements.
 It’s important that you’re on the lookout for fraudulent activity, too.
 Your bank or credit card provider may have text or email alerts to help you monitor your account, but be sure to check your statements regularly.
 And don’t just look for big withdrawals.
 Small purchases could be criminals seeing what they can get away with.
 4. Check your credit report.
 You can get a free credit report once per year.
 So after about 30 days, request your copy and check for anything suspicious.
 If you would like some extra protection, you may want to sign up for a credit monitoring service.
 While this typically comes at a cost, the business that exposed your data may offer these services for free in response to the breach.
 5. Change your passwords.
 In case the cyber criminals are in your online accounts or got ahold of the information that could give them access, change your passwords.
 Plus, it’s a good practice to update your passwords every 90 days.
 Be sure to include numbers, symbols and uppercase and lowercase letters in your new passwords.
 Grange Insurance offers an Identity Theft coverage endorsement that can be added to a Grange Personal Auto or Homeowners insurance policy.
-For full details on coverages and discounts, contact your local independent agent.
-This article is for information purposes only.
-For specific coverage details, always refer to your policy.
+This article is for suggestion and informational purposes only.
+Implementing one or more of these suggestions does not guarantee coverage.
+If any policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
+For full details on coverages and discounts, contact your local, independent Grange insurance agent.
 References: - Identity Theft Resource Center - Federal Trade Commission - CyberScout - CNBC Share via: Facebook Twitter LinkedIn Email Related resources Tips to prevent theft and avoid a break-in Posted in General, Auto, Home You can never be too careful when it comes to securing your property.
 Do you know the best ways to protect your car and home?
 Check out our list of more than 30 tips to help prevent theft and avoid break-ins.
 6 holiday shopping rules to help prevent identity theft Posted in General, Auto, Home When holiday shopping goes into full swing, so do identity thieves looking to steal your personal information.
 Don’t let identity theft ruin your holidays.
 Protect yourself by following these holiday shopping rules.